Thanks for your interest in the University of Wisconsin System Math Initiative!

 The UW System Office of Academic and Student Affairs is providing financial and administrative resources to support the Math Initiative.
-In January 2018, Great Lakes Higher Education Corporation & Affiliates awarded the UW System with a $2.3 million grant to help advance the goals of the Math Initiative through December 2020.
+In January 2018, Great Lakes Higher Education Corporation & Affiliates (now Ascendium Education Group) awarded the UW System with a $2.3 million grant to help advance the goals of the Math Initiative through December 2020.

-To date, UW institutions have engaged faculty from arts and humanities, social and behavioral sciences, math, and other STEM programs as participants on their institutional change teams.
+In 2018 UW institutions engaged faculty from arts and humanities, social and behavioral sciences, math, and other STEM programs as participants on their institutional change teams.
+In 2019 they will engage faculty from business, education, and nursing.
 Institutional teams also include advising staff, data analysts, and representatives from two-year campuses.
-Information about participants at each institution is provided in the “About Us” section of this website; an FAQ and glossary of terms related to the Math Initiative’s work are available in the “Resources” section.
+Information about participants at each institution is provided in the “About Us” section of this website; and a glossary of terms and other resources related to the Math Initiative’s work are available in the “Resources” section.

 Thank you for your interest in the UW System Math Initiative!